usnistgov/WIPP/deployment/wipp-complete-single-node/README.md

 All of these sets of instructions assume that you have cloned or downloaded this repository, and your current working directory is set to the `deployment/wipp-complete-single-node` folder of this repository.

-### Upgrading from WIPP-3.0.0-beta to WIPP-3.0.0-beta.1
+### Upgrading from WIPP 3.0.0-beta/beta.1 to WIPP-3.0.0-beta2

-If you already have a running instance of WIPP-3.0.0-beta and want to upgrade to WIPP-3.0.0-beta.1 (recommended), please follow the upgrade instructions according to your installation setup:
+If you already have a running instance of WIPP 3.0.0-beta and want to upgrade to WIPP 3.0.0-beta2, please follow the upgrade instructions according to your installation setup:

 - [macOS (with Docker Desktop)](#macos-with-docker-desktop) - follow steps 4 to 8
 - [macOS (with Multipass+microk8s)](#macos-with-multipassmicrok8s) - follow steps 4 to 8